Freedom-Jack/my-website/README.md

 Welcome to my personal website!

 ## Description
 This is my personal website, ideally the page contents will stack up as the growth of my coding experience.
-More importantly, I want to build a website that meets the most recent website requirements, and maintain it as the requirements change.
+More importantly, I want to build a website that meets the most recent website requirements, and maintain it as the requirements change.\
+Below are list of programming softwares that used in this project, as well as a list of targeted features.

 ## Tech stack
 - Bootstrap